zmdominguez/zmdominguez.github.io/_drafts/2017-05-23-arch-components-1.md

 ---
 During the beginning of my Android career, one of the things I had to do was to save some data to _somewhere_.
 I found out that for my purposes, I had to use an SQLite database.
 Reading through the [docs](https://developer.android.com/training/basics/data-storage/databases.html), I was afraid.
 Petrified, even.

 What do you mean I have to write `Create TABLE` scripts?
 I have to do what now to upgrade a table?
 Do not forget that _required_ `_ID` column!
-What do you mean I have to write all my `Select` statements?
+What do you mean I have to deal with `Cursor`s?
 Oh that means I have to define constants so that I don't typo table and column names all the time.
 Where is this cursor that I forgot to close?
 I have to remember column positions?
 What?

 There are just so many pitfalls.

 [Room](https://developer.android.com/topic/libraries/architecture/room.html), the new architecture component [introduced during IO this year](https://youtu.be/MfHsPGQ6bgE), aims to help solve most -- if not all -- of these problems.

-`Room` abstracts away the nasty SQL-related things we need to do and instead gives us an easy, fluent way of declaring databases, tables, and their structures.
+`Room` abstracts away the nasty SQL-related boilerplate code we need to do and instead gives us an easy, fluent way of declaring databases, tables, and their structures.

 For today, we will aim to duplicate (and eventually shift) Topeka's existing table of available quiz categories to `Room`.
 [Topeka](https://github.com/googlesamples/android-topeka) is a sample project from Google's DevRel team that aims to demonstrate material design in action.